 Therefore, concealing assets, filing false claims, making false statements under penalty of perjury (either in writing or verbally), destroying financial records relevant to the respective bankruptcy case, giving or taking bribes and the likes is considered as bankruptcy fraud - a federal crime.

-.
+Alternatively, bankruptcy fraud can also be termed as a civil wrong.
 However, it differs on the basis of the intent a bankruptcy filer had while committing the same.
 In other words, criminal fraud is that in which the crime was committed with full knowledge of the consequences and also to deceive the court as well as the creditors.
 But fraud that is less deceptive and misleading is regarded as a civil crime.

 Here are some of the most common types of bankruptcy fraud that you must avoid at all costs:Bribery